klauspost/compress/s2/README.md

 ## s2sx: self-extracting archives

-s2sx allows creating self-extracting archives.
+s2sx allows creating self-extracting archives with no dependencies.

 By default, executables are created for the same platforms as the host os, but this can be overridden with `-os` parameter.

-Extracted files have 0666 permissions, and extracting multiple files from one executable is currently not supported.
+Extracted files have 0666 permissions, except when untar option used.

 ```
 Usage: s2sx [options] file1 file2